-- b.
-Maximum Vertical Viewing Angle: Plus or minus 15 degrees or less off a horizontal plane perpendicular to the plane of the face of the keypad display. - I. Keypad Response Time: - 1.
-The keypad shall respond to passage requests by generating a signal to the local processor.
-The response time shall be 800 ms or less from the time the last alphanumeric symbol is entered until a response signal is generated. - J. Keypad Power: - 1.
-The keypad shall be powered from the source as shown and shall not dissipate more than 150 W. - K. Keypad Mounting Method: - 1.
-Keypads shall be suitable for surface, semi-flush, pedestal, or weatherproof mounting as required. - L. Keypad Duress Codes: - 1.
-Keypads shall provide a means for users to indicate a duress situation by entering a special code. - M. Keypad and Wiegand-Swipe-Reader Combination: Designed to require an entry on the keypad before presenting the credential card. - Keypad: Allow the entry of four [numeric digits] [alphanumeric characters] that are associated with a specific credential.
-Keypads shall contain an integral alphanumeric/special symbol keyboard with symbols arranged in [ascending ASCII-code ordinal sequence] [random scrambled order].
+I. Keypad Response Time:

+1. The keypad shall respond to passage requests by generating a signal to the local processor.
+The response time shall be 800 ms or less from the time the last alphanumeric symbol is entered until a response signal is generated.

+J. Keypad Power:

+1. The keypad shall be powered from the source as shown and shall not dissipate more than 150 W.

+K. Keypad Mounting Method:

+1. Keypads shall be suitable for surface, semi-flush, pedestal, or weatherproof mounting as required.

+- L. Keypad Duress Codes: - 1.
+Keypads shall provide a means for users to indicate a duress situation by entering a special code. - M. Keypad and Proximity Reader Combination: Designed to require an entry on the keypad before presenting the credential card. - 1.
+Keypad: Allow the entry of four numeric digits that are associated with a specific credential.
+Keypads shall contain an integral alphanumeric/special symbol keyboard with symbols arranged in random scrambled order.
 Keypad display or enclosure shall limit viewing angles of the keypad as follows: - a.
 Maximum Horizontal Viewing Angle: Plus or minus 5 degrees or less off a vertical plane perpendicular to the plane of the face of the keypad display. - b.
-Maximum Vertical Viewing Angle: Plus or minus 15 degrees or less off a horizontal plane perpendicular to the plane of the face of the keypad display. - 2.
-Wiegand Swipe Reader: Set up for [33] [26]-bit data cards to generate a unique card identification code.
-Comply with SIA AC-01. - N. Communication Protocol: Compatible with local processor. - O. Touch-Plate and Contactless Card Reader: The reader shall have "flash" download capability to accommodate card format changes.
-The card reader shall have capability of transmitting data to security control panel and shall comply with ISO/IEC 7816. - P. Credential Card Modification: Entry-control cards shall be able to be modified by lamination direct print process during the enrollment process without reduction of readability.
-The design of the credential cards shall allow for the addition of at least one slot or hole to accommodate the attachment of a clip for affixing the credential card to the badge holder used at the site.

-- Q. Card Size and Dimensional Stability: Credential cards shall be 2-1/8 by 3-3/8 inches.
+Maximum Vertical Viewing Angle: Plus or minus 15 degrees or less off a horizontal plane perpendicular to the plane of the face of the keypad display. - N. Communication Protocol: Compatible with local processor. - O. Touch-Plate and Contactless Card Reader: The reader shall have "flash" download capability to accommodate card format changes.
+The card reader shall have capability of transmitting data to security control panel and shall comply with ISO/IEC 7816. - P. Credential Cards: Contractor to match Owner's existing credential cards. - Q. Card Size and Dimensional Stability: Credential cards shall be 2-1/8 by 3-3/8 inches.
 The credential card material shall be dimensionally stable so that an undamaged card with deformations resulting from normal use shall be readable by the card reader. - R. Card Material: Abrasion resistant, nonflammable, nontoxic, and impervious to solar radiation and effects of ultraviolet light. - S. Card Construction: - 1.
 Core and laminate or monolithic construction. - 2.
 Lettering, logos, and other markings shall be hot stamped into the credential material or direct printed. - 3.
 Furnish equipment for on-site assembly and lamination of credential cards.